Product Review: Plant Based Milks

 • Ethical concerns

-• Oat milk, similarly to almond milk, is low in calories and saturated fats.
-It is moderately high in protein, and contains beta glucan which is a form of dietary fibre that improves cholesterol levels and heart-health.
+Oat milk, similarly to almond milk, is low in calories and saturated fats.
+It is moderately high in protein and contains beta glucan, a type of dietary fibre that supports healthy cholesterol levels and heart health.

 If you are planning to remove dairy from your diet, ensure you are still meeting adequate daily calcium requirements.